 Lots of things are invisible to our eyes.
 For example, we cannot see air, gravity, heat, or sound.
 In the world of make-believe, magic cloaks or rings can make one invisible.
 In science fiction, cloaking devices make space ships invisible.
 Scientists work with stealth technology to try to make things seem invisible, or as close as possible.
 But, what about the truly invisible things?

 The human eye can only detect light within a portion of the electromagnetic spectrum, called the visible spectrum, which is between wavelengths from 390 to 700 nanometers, or a frequency of 430 to 790 terahertz.
-Wavelengths outside of this spectrum, such as infrared and ultraviolet, can only be detected by instruments or by some animals, birds and insects that are equipped to see light beyond human capability.
+Wavelengths outside of this spectrum, such as infrared and ultraviolet, can only be detected by instruments or by birds, insects, or other animals that are equipped to see light beyond human capability.
 Some animals may not be able to see the complete range of light that we can see.

 So, visibility depends on the eyes of the one looking.
 Some individuals cannot distinguish the color green or red that most of us can easily distinguish.
 Some have trouble distinguishing between blues and greens and to others yellow-orange may appear to be pink.
 These color vision deficiencies are commonly known as being color blind, though it really is not blindness but impairment in color discrimination.
 There are various conditions or types of color blindness and various diseases of the eye which limit or disable normal vision.

 Many are familiar with the old saying that “seeing is believing.”
 This is an idiomatic expression people often use to express that they will only believe something if they can see it with their own eyes.
 But, does seeing something make it so?
 And does not seeing something mean that it does not exist?